Giovanna Fletcher

-Giovanna Fletcher (née Falcone, born 29 January 1985) is an English blogger, podcaster, author, actress, and presenter.
+Giovanna Fletcher (née Falcone, born 29 January 1985) is an English actress, author, podcaster, and presenter.
+She trained at the Sylvia Young Theatre School and has performed in stage productions in London’s West End, including 2:22 A Ghost Story and Everybody's Talking About Jamie.
 Since 2019, she has presented the CBeebies series The Baby Club.
 She won series 20 of I'm a Celebrity...Get Me Out of Here!.

 Early life

-Falcone was born in Essex on 29 January 1985 to an Italian father, Mario, and English mother, Kim Falcone.
+Fletcher was born in Essex on 29 January 1985 to an Italian father, Mario, and English mother, Kim.
 She has two siblings: Giorgina and Mario Falcone.
 She attended the performing arts school Sylvia Young Theatre School in London, followed by the Rose Bruford College of Theatre and Performance.

 Career

 Theatre

+Early in her career, Fletcher understudied Andrea Riseborough in the 2008 production of Ivanov, alongside Tom Hiddleston and Kenneth Branagh in the title roles.

 In December 2016, Fletcher had her professional concert debut, singing on stage in London's West End in Alan Menken's A Christmas Carol at the Lyceum Theatre.
 In December 2017, she performed in the musical production of her husband's novel The Christmasaurus alongside Tom, Carrie Hope Fletcher, Harry Judd and Matt Willis.

-In 2021, it was announced that Fletcher would be playing Jenny in the stage play 2:22: A Ghost Story.
+In 2021, it was announced that Fletcher would be playing Jenny alongside in the stage play 2:22: A Ghost Story.
+Fletcher has continued to expand her stage career, starring in the UK tour of Wish You Were Dead, a stage adaptation of Peter James’ best-selling crime novel.
+In 2025, Giovanna Fletcher began starring as Rachel Watson in the UK tour of The Girl on the Train, a stage adaptation of Paula Hawkins' best-selling novel.
+The tour commenced on January 13, 2025, at Richmond Theatre in London.

 Television and film work

 Fletcher’s on-screen roles include an uncredited role in The Boat That Rocked, as a guest on Loose Women, as a contestant on All Star Mr & Mrs, and most recently as the presenter of The Baby Club on CBeebies.
 She has had appearances on ITV's morning TV show Lorraine since 2015, including presenting a segment for the show called Take 5.
 She participated in series 20 of I'm a Celebrity...Get Me Out of Here!.
-She was announced winner of the series on 4 December 2020.
+She was announced winner of the series on 4 December 2020. she has also voice roles in the UK versions of animated films like epic tales, Migration (alongside her husband) and Smurfs.

 Writing

-Fletcher's writing career started with an unpublished satirical project entitled Dating McFly is for Dummies.
-Prior to becoming an author, Fletcher wrote for several magazines, including work experience at Heat, where she wrote book reviews and copy for their website, and an internship at Bliss magazine.
+Fletcher wrote for several magazines, including work experience at Heat, where she wrote book reviews and copy for their website, and an internship at Bliss magazine.
 Fletcher also worked at Recognise Magazine She also has a regular blog feature on Hello! magazine's website.